RoyalDAO/examples/RepublicSenate/README.md

-# examples
+# RepublicSenate
-Examples of contracts using RoyalDAO extensions
+Examples of contracts using RoyalDAO Senate/Chancellor contracts and extensions